-Esa Hyytiä Department of Communications and Networking, Aalto University Finland Thrasyvoulos Spyropoulos Department of Mobile Communications EURECOM, Sophia-Antipolis France Jörg Ott Department of Communications and Networking, Aalto University Finland
+Esa Hyytiä Aalto University, Finland Thrasyvoulos Spyropoulos EURECOM, Sophia-Antipolis, France Jörg Ott Aalto University, Finland

 Abstract-We consider a dynamic offloading problem arising in the context of mobile cloud computing (MCC).
 In MCC, three types of tasks can be identified: (i) those which can be processed only locally in a mobile device, (ii) those which are processed in the cloud, and (iii) those which can be processed either in the mobile or in the cloud.
 For type (iii) tasks, it is of interest to consider when they should be processed locally and when in the cloud.
-Furthermore, for both type (ii) and (iii) tasks, there may be several ways to access the cloud (e.g., via a costly cellular connection, or via intermittently available WLAN hotspots).
+Furthermore, for both type (ii) and (iii) tasks, there is typically two ways to access the cloud: via a (costly) cellular connection or via intermittently available WLAN hotspots.
 The optimal strategy involves multi-dimensional considerations such as the availability of WLAN hotspots, energy consumption, communication costs and the expected delays.
 We approach this challenging problem in the framework of Markov decision processes and derive a near-optimal offloading policy.